jrw22/firm-prioritisation/README.md

-# firm-prioritisation
+# Technical assessment for Analyst, Data Science application

- Technical assessment for Analyts, Data Science application
+The aim of this project is to provide analysis to support decision making regarding the prioritisation of supervisory resource.